RotsyMandrindra/RotsyMandrindra/README.md

                                         - I’m RASOANAIVO Rotsy Mandrindra.

-                 - A L1 student in science computer at Haute Ecole d'Informatique Ivandry Antananarivo Madagascar.
+                 - A L2 student in science computer at Haute Ecole d'Informatique Ivandry Antananarivo Madagascar.

                            - I can code with these languages : Javascript, HTML5, CSS3 and Java.

+                                      -I can deploy an application in aws sam.